 The locus of control scale revised by Ma'arif, Setyosari, Sulton and Sihkabuden (2016) was adapted to measure one's belief about whether events are controlled internally or externally.
-It was originally in a dichotomous form, with two options, yes and no. The scale, which was adapted for the purpose of the present population, still consists of 40 items on a four-point Likert-type scale format.
-The response options are: 4= Strongly Agree, 3= Agree, 2= Disagree and 1= Strongly Disagree.
-The total score ranges from 40 to 160.
-The criterion mean value determined was 2.50 for each item since the entire instrument was measured on a four-point Likert-type scale.
-A score of 100 and above means that a respondent has a high locus of control, thus, a strong belief that he/she has a firm belief in their ability to influence his outcome.
-A score between 40 and 99 implies that the respondent has low locus of control, thus, a weak belief that events are beyond his/her control.
-The scale has a reliability coefficient of 0.83 recorded by most researchers (April,

-Dharani & Peters, 2012; Ma'arif et al., 2016).
+It was originally in a dichotomous form, with two options, yes and no. The scale, which was adapted for the purpose of theiprestry populationastill consists of theiprestry population astill consists of the provide the provided astill consists of the provided asticle asticle as the provided asticle astrong belief that he provided as the provided astrong belief that he provided and 99 implies that the respondent has low locus of control, thus, a weak belief that events are beyond his/her control.
+The scale has a reliability coefficient of 0.83 recorded by most researchers (April, Dharani & Peters, 2012; Ma'arif et al., 2016).